redhat-italy/kbe/content/_index.md

-This is a hands-on introduction to Kubernetes.
+This is a hands-on introduction to Openshift.
 Browse the examples:

 - [pods](/pods/)
 - [labels](/labels/)